 One: The body doesn’t know miles, it knows stress.

 I think a big reason athletes are tempted to avoid taking a few days off goes back to those numbers ticking over in their brains.
 Three days off will lead to a low mileage week, possibly low mileage enough to make it a lower mileage month overall too.
 That’s lost fitness.

 But it isn’t.
 While our brain likes to think of training in terms of quantified load, our bodies don’t care about miles run outside of how that adds to overall stress levels.
 To the cells, there is usually no differentiation between stress from miles and stress from presentations or midnight anxiety-induced wall-staring contests.

 Our Strava training logs quantify miles and intensity as stress proxies.
 Meanwhile, our brains and bodies are constantly integrating and quantifying stress directly through the nervous system.
 That stress load interpreted by the nervous system is what determines adaptation, not the proxy stress load on training plan bar charts.

 A little reduction in miles may ensure the stress bucket doesn’t overflow in the form of health crises.
 That one is obvious.
 What excites me more is that the body may still be able to adapt to higher stress for major fitness improvements even when all of that stress doesn’t come from running.
 Three days off can restore stress balance for health and maximal adaptation.

-Two: Short-term cycles of inflammation can lead to long-term negative feedback cycles on the cellular and systemic levels.
+Two: Short-term cycles of inflammation can lead to long-term negative feedback cycles.

 Training introduces inflammation into the body.
 Take any athlete post-workout, give them a blood test, and you’ll see numbers that would probably scare a doctor if they had been sedentary.
 Some adaptation theories are essentially inflammation-centric (though it’s debated and complicated), with that inflammation being the spark that lights the fire for growth.